Electronic literature: 1990s

-The "Storyspace school" characterised the early 1990s, consisting of works created using Storyspace, software developed by Jay David Bolter and Michael Joyce in the 1980s.
-They sold the software in 1990 to Eastgate Systems, a small software company that has maintained and updated the code in Storyspace up to the present.
+The "Storyspace school" characterised the early 1990s in the United States, consisting of works created using Storyspace, hypertext authoring software developed by the literary scholar Jay David Bolter and the author Michael Joyce in the 1980s.
+Bolter and Joyce sold the Storyspace software in 1990 to Eastgate Systems, a small software company that became a publishing house and the main distributor of hypertext fiction in the 1990s, particularly in the early 1990s before it was possible to publish works on the web.
+Eastgate has maintained and updated the code in Storyspace up to the present.
 Storyspace and similar programs use hypertext to create links within text.
 Literature using hypertext is frequently referred to as hypertext fiction.
-Originally, these stories were often disseminated on discs and later on CD.
+Originally, these stories were often disseminated on discs and later on CD-ROM.
 Hypertext fiction is still being created today using not only Storyspace, but other programs such as Twine.